-The vision is based on our extensive research and stakeholder engagement to consider the future of energy.
-It is founded on a broadly defined whole systems approach, working together to keep bills low, maintain reliability and minimise householder disruption.
+Our business plan has laid out our ongoing plans to support the UK's decarbonisation targets and become a net zero ready network.
+This vision was based on our extensive research and stakeholder engagement to consider the future of energy.
+It was founded on a broadly defined whole systems approach, working together to keep bills low, and to maintain reliability and minimise householder disruption.